 Carrying a firearm for self-defense comes with a lot of responsibility.
 Knowing the laws where you carry is just one important task you must undertake as an armed Americans.
 To help with that, we will be providing you with a summary of basic carry laws for several states.
 Learn about the most important things to know when carrying in Tennessee below.

-Concealed carry is legal with a valid concealed carry license or permit from any state, as Tennessee honors permits from all states.
-The minimum age is 21 years old or 18 for members of the military.
 There are two levels of carry permits.
 An applicant may obtain a Tennessee Handgun Carry Permit (HCP) by taking a 90-minute online course or equivalent.
 An Enhanced HCP (EHCP) requires completion of an 8-hour live-training course from a certified instructor and authorizes a permittee to carry a gun openly or concealed to more places than with an HCP.
 A non-resident can only obtain an HCP if he or she works in Tennessee on a regular basis and holds a valid concealed carry permit in his or her home state.
 Stun guns, Tasers and pepper spray are allowed to be carried for self-defense since all are legal to purchase and possess without a permit.
 In terms of reciprocity, Tennessee honors permits from all states.

 Permits are not required when buying a handgun, and there is no firearms registration in Tennessee.
 No background check is required when buying a handgun from a private individual.
 There is also no mandatory waiting period for handgun purchases or magazine capacity restrictions.
 Ammunition containing a bullet with a hollow-nose cavity that is filled with explosive material and designed to detonate upon impact is banned in Tennessee.